box-lin/bWAPP-dockercompose/README.md

 ```

 **The good of this**
-- If you want to modify the code of bWAPP you can just modify the code in `app/`, refresh the page you should see the changes immediately
+- If you want to modify the code of bWAPP you can just modify the code in `app/`, refresh the page you should see the changes immediately.
-- Why docker-compose for volume?
-I am using Mac the path of docker storeing volume is tricky but if you using Linux, then you can just build volume without docker compose.